ImAvinashSharma/avinash-cdt/README.md

 ```

 File directory structure:
-There are two folder for is for setting up s3 and ec2.
+There are two folders for setting up s3 and ec2.

 ---